 You must quarantine for 14 days if you are coming to Montreal from outside of Canada, whether by land or air travel.
 At the port of entry (land/air), the officer will ask you for your quarantine plan.
 You will be asked to provide basic information using the traveler contact information form (available online/paper).
 A border services officer will conduct a screening in order to assess any symptoms.

-The government of Canada recommends that you use the ArriveCan app to speed up your arrival process.
+The government of Canada requires the use of the ArriveCan app to speed up your arrival process.
 You must submit your information 48 hours before arrival in Canada.

 If you violate any instructions provided to you when you enter Canada, this is an offence under the Quarantine Act.
 Consequences may include up to $750,000 in fines and/or 6 months in prison, and/or being removed from Canada and banned from entering for one year.

 2) My flight will land at the Trudeau International Airport in Montreal.
 Can I use public transportation to get to my quarantine location?